Workspaces

 The Workspaces directory gives you a full view of every workspace you own or belong to, with quick access to create new ones or update existing settings.

-## When to Use Workspaces
+## When To Use Workspaces

 - **Use shared resources carefully** when you want a template or delivery connection to be available in more than one workspace.
 Shared access saves setup time, but each workspace still keeps its subscribers and campaigns separate.

-## Create and Edit Workspaces
+## Create And Edit Workspaces

 1. Click **Workspaces** in the left sidebar.